nataliesoul/sketch-filter/README.md

 6. Again brake conection between Adjust Colors Shader and Diffuse Texture.
 7. Connect Adjust Colors Shader's output to the **Texture** input of DuoTone Shader patch, and output connect to the Diffuse Texture.

+And the last step is to change Color A to white and color B to black.
+You can tweak value of Adjust Colors Shader to your satisfaction.

+Following the same steps you can play with different Shaders to achive different camera effects.